gsychi/64CrazyhouseDeepLearning/README.md

 Once these folders are created, we begin by downloading Crazyhouse pgn files into the <i> lichessdatabase </i> folder.
 Zipped PGN files containing ~130-190,000 Crazyhouse games can be downloaded [from the Lichess Database.](https://database.lichess.org/).
 These are found by clicking on the VARIANTS tab, and then scrolling down to the CRAZYHOUSE section.
 You may download as many files and drag them into the <i> lichessdatabase </i> folder.
 Do note that pgn files from the above database have to be unzipped.

 Once all files are successfully placed in the database folder, simply run <b> CreateDatabase.py</b>.
 The file will take some time to generate a database.
-Be careful, however, of how much memory and RAM you have on your computer.
-A dataset of ~15,000 games creates an input matrix and output matrix with ~830,000 rows, and this requires 38.37 GB of space.
-Too large of a dataset may result in a SIGKILL signal.
+Be careful, however, of how much RAM you have on your computer.
+A dataset of ~15,000 games creates an input matrix and output matrix with ~830,000 rows.
+With h5py, the

 ### Determining the Network Architecture